 For separate trees setting, the minimum QT/BT/TT sizes for chroma tree are set as 4 (measured in luma samples) in VTM.
-To avoid chroma block 2xN and Nx2, it is proposed to limit the minimum QT/BT/TT sizes for chroma tree as 8.
+To avoid all chroma blocks of 2xN and Nx2, it is proposed to disable the chroma tree split modes that result in chroma blocks of 2xN and Nx2 by simply limiting the minimum QT/BT/TT sizes for chroma tree as 8.
+This is named Test 1-dualTree.

-For single tree setting, when a split mode generates 2xN or Nx2 chroma blocks in child nodes, the luma block of the node splits using this split mode while the chroma blocks do not further split.
+For single tree setting, when a split mode generates 2xN or Nx2 chroma blocks in child nodes, the luma block of the node splits using this split mode while the chroma blocks of the node do not further split.
 In other words, the node turns from luma-chroma joint tree into separate trees.
-The luma tree is inferred to be split using the split mode (and the child luma tree nodes can further split), and the chroma tree is inferred to be non-split.
+The luma tree is inferred to be split using the split mode (and the child luma tree nodes can further split), and the chroma tree is inferred to be non-split, becoming a chroma CU.
+This is named Test 1-singleTree.

-Accordingly, the chroma prediction mode and residual are signaled for the chroma CU, and the bitstream of chroma CU appears right after the bitstream of luma CUs.
+Accordingly, the chroma prediction mode and residual are signaled for the chroma CU, and the bitstream of the chroma CU appears right after the bitstream of the luma CUs.

 Due to limited time, the encoder RDO process is not studied thoroughly.
 The encoder fast algorithm of cu coding data save and load is turned off when a CU is in separate tree status.

+2.2 Test 2: Remove chroma blocks of size 2xN and Nx2 in I slice (N≤4)

+For separate trees setting, it is proposed to disable the chroma tree split modes that result in chroma blocks of 2xN and Nx2 (N≤4), i.e., when the current chroma-tree node containing fewer than 64 chroma pixels, the TT and QT splits are disabled, and when the current chroma-tree node containing fewer than 32 chroma pixels, the BT splits are disabled.
+This is named Test 2-dualTree.

+For single tree setting, when a split mode generates 2xN or Nx2 (N≤4) chroma blocks in child nodes, the luma block of the node splits using this split mode while the chroma blocks do not further split.
+This is identical to Test 1 except for limiting N≤4.
+This is named Test 2-singleTree.